avajs/eslint-plugin-ava/docs/rules/test-title-format.md

 This rule supports the following options:

-`regexp`: A regular expression string to match against the test titles.
+`format`: A regular expression string to match against the test titles.
 Overrides the default and the configuration found in the `package.json` or `ava.config.js` files.

 You can set the options like this: